plerohellec/memory_tracker/README.md

 * You want the heap_used to be 0, always.
 If not 0, it means this controller action asked for an amount of memory that required the allocation of new heaps.
 * rss and vsize should be very low in a memory conscious application.
 * total_allocated_heaps should mostly be in the same range for all controller actions.
 Outliers are the ones causing memory bloat.
+* The stats are only meaningful in the production environment.
+Do not believe anything you see in the development environment.

 # Coming soon
 * Redis store.
 * Store and report the most expensive URLs.
+* Support for Ruby 1.9 and Rails 4.

 # Contributing to memory_tracker